Garlic can trigger heartburn in some people, but acid reflux triggers often vary from one person to the next. Acid reflux treatments can help.

 If you’re interested in adding garlic to your diet, you should speak with your doctor about any concerns you may have.
 They can talk about any potential risks and help you determine whether this is a trigger for your reflux.

 - Garlic may also reduce your risk for certain cancers.

 People have used garlic medicinally for thousands of years.
 It’s a folk remedy for high blood pressure, high cholesterol, and heart disease.

 The bulb appears to have a positive effect on the blood vessels and may even act as a blood thinner.
-It may reduce the risk for certain stomach and colon cancers.
+It may

 These properties primarily stem from the sulfur compound allicin.
 Allicin is the main active compound in garlic.

 More research is necessary to determine whether there’s a solid medical basis for these proposed benefits.
 Limited research is available on whether there’s a direct relationship between garlic consumption and the symptoms of acid reflux.

 - Garlic can increase your risk for heartburn.